 at the inception of the award.
 Preference will be given to candidates who have not had extensive fellowship support in the past.

-Recipients may not hold the Fellowship concurrently with another research fellowship such as a Sloan or NSF postdoctoral fellowship.
+Recipients may not hold the Fellowship concurrently with another research fellowship such as a Sloan or NSF postdoctoral fellowship or CAREER award.

 |Congressional Fellowship Program for Political Scientists, American Political Science Association